awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-prerequisites.md

 # Patch Manager prerequisites<a name="patch-manager-prerequisites"></a>

-Make sure that you have met the required prerequisites before using Patch Manager\.
+Make sure that you have met the required prerequisites before using Patch Manager, a capability of AWS Systems Manager\.

 **SSM Agent version**
 Version 2\.0\.834\.0 or later of SSM Agent is running on the instances you want to manage with Patch Manager\.